Tracked changes

 Compare

 Cursor 3 narrows the orchestration gap with multi-workspace agents, /best-of-n, local-cloud handoff, and self-hosted cloud-agent options.
-Devin's newer Free, Pro, Max, Teams, and Enterprise ladder lowers the pilot and collaboration barrier, but it still keeps the sharper story for autonomous ticket execution.
+Devin's newer Free, Pro, Max, Teams, and Enterprise ladder lowers the pilot and collaboration barrier, but it still keeps the clearer story for autonomous ticket execution.
 The split is human-in-the-loop coding workspace versus autonomous execution layer.